Let's Kill Hitler: Critical reception

-IGN's Matt Risley gave the episode a score of 9 out of 10, saying that it was "arguably Moffat's most unashamedly fun Time Lord romp yet".
+IGNs Matt Risley gave the episode a score of 9 out of 10, saying that it was "arguably Moffat's most unashamedly fun Time Lord romp yet".
 While he praised the humour, plot and character development, he was critical of the Teselecta; though they "score[d] high on the sci-fi kitsch factor" they were "anything but memorable".
 SFX magazine critic Richard Edwards gave "Let's Kill Hitler" five out of five stars, thinking it "has to rank among the cleverest Who episodes Moffat has ever written".
 While he praised Kingston's performance, he wrote that "it's Matt Smith who steals the show, in one of his finest performances as the Doctor...he's utterly magnificent, whether acting the joker, or living out 32 minutes (ish) of death scene.
 The mix of optimism...and sadness is a tricky thing to pull off, yet Smith does it in a quintessentially Doctor way".
 Keith Phipps of The A.V.
 Club graded the episode as a B+, saying that he was "a bit divided".
 He praised Moffat's River Song arc, which made "the mind [reel]...in a good way", as well as the dialogue and "big concepts".
 On the other hand, he did not think the Teselecta's mission was developed and "as characters they seem kind of bland".
 What "really trouble[d]" him was that it did not have the "impact" of some previous episodes and he thought it unlikely that Amy and Rory were willing to quickly accept that they were meant to raise their daughter as a school friend.

 Jim Shelley of The Daily Mirror was also negative about the episode, especially towards Alex Kingston, who appeared to be acting while "the rest of the cast play their parts perfectly naturally".
 The Daily Telegraph reviewer Gavin Fuller said that Moffat "delivered a pacy romp" and praised the concept of the Teselecta, but was disappointed with the "wasted opportunity" of the setting.
 He thought that the setting offered "great dramatic potential" but was "little more than window dressing for the story".
 He also felt using Hitler as a comic relief "struck a wrong note given the nature of the man and the regime he led" and that it was "an odd way to treat such an historically significant character".
 He was also critical of Moffat's "seeming keenness to kill the regular cast in some way, shape or form".
 However, Entertainment Weeklys Tucker thought that it "didn't need Hitler to be an excellent [Doctor Who] episode".